-- 1. Apply for a Federal Student Aid ID (FSA-ID) and password from the U.S. Department of Education at www.fsaid.ed.gov - Dependent students must have at least one parent apply for the user ID and password as well. - 2.
-Complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1 for the upcoming school year at www.fafsa.ed.gov. - SECON Federal School Code is 006461 - Use the "IRS Data Retrieval Tool" when completing the FAFSA. - A paper version may be obtained by contacting the Federal Student Aid Information Center at 800-433-3243 or download from the Federal Student Aid website. - 3.
+- 1. Apply for a Federal Student Aid ID (FSA-ID) and password from the U.S. Department of Education at www.fsaid.ed.gov - Dependent students must have at least one parent (contributor) apply for the user ID and password as well.
+Keep in mind that certain circumstances may require both parents to have a user ID and password. - 2.
+Complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1 for the upcoming school year at studentaid.gov/h/apply-for-aid/fafsa - SECON Federal School Code is 006461 - A paper version may be obtained by contacting the Federal Student Aid Information Center at 800-433-3243 or download from the Federal Student Aid website. - 3.
 St. Elizabeth College of Nursing is a 100% verification school.
 All information submitted on the FAFSA will need to be verified by the Financial Aid Office before any financial aid is disbursed.
 Dependent students will be required to submit copies of both parent's and student's prior, prior year W2's.
 Independent students will be required to submit copies of prior, prior year W2's and their spouses W2's if applicable.
 The Financial Aid Office may request additional documents including a verification worksheet.
-These documents must be reviewed and necessary corrections made before financial aid is awarded. - 4.
-Once the above steps have been taken, a financial aid award letter and financial aid shopping sheet will be sent to each student.
+These documents must be reviewed and necessary corrections made before financial aid is awarded.
+Failure to submit required documents on time may result in any eligible financial assistance voided. - 4.
+Once the above steps have been taken, a Financial Aid Award letter and College Financing Plan will be sent to each student.
 The award letter should be read and followed carefully.
 Awards need to be accepted or denied by the student and returned to the financial aid office.
 Award letters not returned will be deemed denied by the student.

-For a student who has a significant decrease in his/her income or parent's income (if dependent student) from the prior year, a Special Condition form may be submitted to the Financial Aid Office along with supporting documentation.
+For a student who has a significant decrease in their income or parent's income (if dependent student) from the prior year, a Special Condition form may be submitted to the Financial Aid Office along with supporting documentation.
 The Financial Aid Office may be able to use the current year's estimated income rather than the prior prior year's to determine eligibility for federal aid.